Matrix PowerWatch 2 uses solar and heat to power GPS, heart rate at CES 2019

 And it looks pretty good on my wrist.

-The Matrix PowerWatch 2, launching at this year's CES 2019, seems to have all the features I'd want: Heart rate, step counting, an always-on reflective color screen, 200 meter water resistance, notifications, and GPS that the company claims lasts as long as a marathon.
+The Matrix PowerWatch 2, launching at CES 2019, seems to have all the features I'd want: heart rate, step counting, an always-on reflective color screen, 200 meter water resistance, notifications and GPS that the company claims lasts as long as a marathon.
 And it runs completely off solar power and body-generated heat.

-Matrix has already made several no-charge-necessary fitness watches, but their previous Matrix PowerWatch could only track steps and tell time.
+Matrix has already made several no-charge-necessary fitness watches, but its previous Matrix PowerWatch could only track steps and tell time.
 It was an impressive feat, but the watch's functions felt too limited.

 This time, added solar charging along with thermoelectrics allow the watch to gain a larger smartwatch feature set that seems to challenge the Fitbits and Garmins of the world.

-I tried the PowerWatch 2 on my wrist at the company's headquarters in Menlo Park, California, along with Matrix Industries co-founders CEO Akram Boukai and CTO Douglas Tham.
+I tried the PowerWatch 2 on my wrist at the company's headquarters in Menlo Park, California, where I met with Matrix Industries co-founders CEO Akram Boukai and CTO Douglas Tham.

 The PowerWatch 2 is less bulky than the last version and will come in a wider variety of color and strap combinations than the original, which had a mostly black look.
 It still looks like a hardcore outdoor-type watch in the spirit of the Casio G-Shock, and has the same 1.2-inch display and weight.
 But it loses some of the metal grilles that were on the previous model (it's a 42mm watch now, versus the previous 50mm design) and adds extra buttons while losing the turning crown.
 There's a new reflective solar ring around the watch display, too, which adds a bit of flair.
 A new always-on color reflective display looks crisp in direct light, similar to the Amazfit Bip, or the long-departed Pebble Time.